snphillips/nofrillztwitter/README.md

 ## But Why?
 Q: Isn't this just a worse Twitter client that _does less_ than real twitter?

 A: Yes.
-I wanted the challenge of working with the Twitter API
+I wanted the challenge of working with the Twitter API.